- Regular price

-History: Dolgo crabapples originated in Russia where the name 'dolgo' means 'long' due to the slightly elongated shape of the fruit.
+History: Dolgo crabapples originated in Russia and due to the slightly elongated shape of the fruit were named 'dolgo' which means 'long.'
 They were brought to the United States by N. E. Hansen around 1897.

 Why We Grow It: Dolgo is a classic crabapple with a vibrant flavour, very tangy and delicious right off the tree in the heat of summer- as refreshing as lemonade!
 The bright red fruits are about the size of small plums.
 These apples are excellent for making jelly or as a unique addition to a cider blend.
 Along with being exceptionally cold hardy, the trees themselves are quite pretty and are often planted ornamentally.